KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 ---
 # Overview

 CleverTap's Advanced In-App Builder enables the creation of visually appealing and engaging mobile In-App messages that align with your brand's aesthetics.
-This document walks you through the main features of the In-App Editor and its usage to help you maximize this feature's potential.
+This document guides you through the main features of the In-App Editor and its usage, helping you maximize the feature's potential.

 <Image align="center" alt="Sample In-App with Advanced Builder" border={false} caption="Sample In-App Message with Advanced Editor" src="https://files.readme.io/70dd7cd5e206879de2a4edbe492e11ab7d733e3879aedc4cae3a553d6121405b-Starting-image-1.png" width="40% " />